LBHackney-IT/maintain-my-home/README.md

 - `HTTP_AUTH_USER` / `HTTP_AUTH_PASSWORD` - Set these to protect the site with
    [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication)
 - `FLIPPER_AUTH_USER` / `FLIPPER_AUTH_PASSWORD` - As above, but for feature flag UI
-- `PROXY_API_CERT` / `PROXY_API_KEY` - Client SSL certificate and associated
-  private key - used if connecting to the Hackney API via a proxy server

 #### Miscellaneous